veredcon/vscode-copilot-chat/RESEARCH_BAS_COPILOT.md

     - Tool executes (e.g., MCP “weather”, CAP actions).
     - Model resumes conversation with results.
 - [X] Test with real MCP integration for CAP project creation
+- [ ] Register default MCPs in file ~/Library/Application Support/Code/User/mcp.json (need to define how to get MCP list per dev space type) - As part of simple extension framework contribute different MCP.
+- [ ] Verify that BAS env vars are propegated to the registered MCP tools and if not, modify the code to propegate them (as we don't want to configure them in the mcp.json configuration file).
 - [ ] Test with other SAP-specific scenarios.
 (Fiori MCP etc.)
 - [ ] Ensure Copilot gracefully handles tool errors, user cancellations, or partial tool results.
 - [ ] Validate for multiple sequential/parallel tool calls.
-- [ ] Deliver Example MCP?

 ### 4. Forking & Upstream Sync Strategy & Delivery

-- [ ] Create a proper **GitHub fork of Copilot Chat OSS** to allow for long-term maintainability and easier upstream syncs (similar to how “Continue AI” was handled).
+- [ ] Create a proper **GitHub fork of Copilot Chat OSS** to allow for long-term maintainability and easier upstream syncs (similar to how “Continue AI”/"OpenVscode" was handled).
 - [ ] Add documentation (`FORK_NOTES.md`) on how to:
     - [ ] Rebase and merge from upstream.
-    - [ ] Track local changes (especially SAP AI Core provider).
+    - [ ] Track local changes/"patches" (especially SAP AI Core provider).
     - [ ] Apply/undo BAS-specific patches or toggles.
+- [ ] Add cenetral pipeline to the forked GitHubCopilot Code OSS.
-- [ ] Deliver The forked Copilot
+- [ ] Deliver this extension as part of joule-core (excluded in private cloud) - requires PM approval.
-- [ ] Deliver the VSCode Chat model provider
+- [ ] VSCode Chat model provider
+    - Release the new VSCode extension in a new repository, centeral pipeline
+    - Deliver it as part of joule-core

 ## Advanced